worawit/beaengine-fork/README.md

 the last prefix takes affect.
 The original BeaEngine just keep all found prefixed.
 It is awkward to code on that structure to get what prefix is effective.
 See the new structure in beaengine/BeaEngine.h

+### Effective OperandSize and AddressSize

+Now you can access effective OperandSize and AddressSize from INSTRTYPE structure.
+The OperandSize value can be 8, 16, 32, 64.
+The AddressSize value can be 16, 32, 64.